Misfits-Rebels-Outcasts/Nodef/README.md

 Nodef - Photo Filters & Effects (Node-based Image Compositor)

 A node-based image filter compositor with a collection of over 150+ filters and effects.
-It uses the Node Pipeline editor to enable a productive, flexible and complete node graph compositing experience on a mobile device.
+It uses the Node Pipeline editor to enable a productive, flexible, and complete node graph compositing experience on a mobile device.

 ### Source Code (GPL)